Connection Issues

 Problems with live notifications and updates:

-Schedule Updates Not Syncing - If schedule changes aren't appearing in real-time, verify your WebSocket connection is active.
+Schedule Updates Not Syncing - If schedule changes aren't appearing in real-time, verify your internet connection is stable and active.
+WebSocket connectivity is required for real-time updates and is currently enabled for select companies.
 Refresh the page to force a full data sync.
-If problems persist, clear your browser cache and reload DrillerDB completely.

 Synchronization Problems